Kevin Loughery: Broadcasting career

+After being fired as Washington's coach in January 1988, Loughery worked in broadcasting again, doing part-time work for TBS and TNT.

-After his stint with the Heat, Loughery went back into broadcasting, first working with CNN/SI until 2002 when they folded.
-Loughery, who at times contributed as a guest for ESPN Radio, then joined ESPN Radio's broadcast of the 2002 NBA Finals as a guest, later being hired full-time by ESPN for their radio broadcasts of the NBA starting with the 2002-03 season.
+After his stint coaching the Heat, Loughery went back into broadcasting, first working with CNN/SI until 2002 when they folded.
+Loughery, who at times contributed as a guest for ESPN Radio, then joined ESPN Radio's broadcast of the 2002 NBA Finals as a guest, later being hired full-time by ESPN for their radio broadcasts of the NBA starting with the 2002–03 season.